sghoseWI/DisclosUR/site_container/README.txt

 repopulate - Flushes db.sqlite3, migrates the models from legislator,
              and runs populate_from_cpi.py

-front_end - sap

-static - sap

-templates - sap
+static - Location for all CSS styling files that link to HTML templates

+templates - Location for all Django view templates that connect to

 opencorp_officer_query.py - sam